-You’re probably not supposed to drink a whole bottle of Buckfast, which would get you as drunk as eight double shots, but people certainly do.
+You’re probably not supposed to drink a whole bottle of Buckfast, which would get you as drunk as around 11 British shots*, but people certainly do.
 The consequences can be messy.

 The recipe itself is top secret, allegedly known only to one of the Buckfast Abbey monks.
 Essentially, it’s a fortified wine flavored with vanillin and packed full of preservatives and caffeine.
 Most of all, it’s powerfully sweet—no spoonful of sugar required to make this medicine go down.